Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Results

-In Figure \ref{fig:data}, we show $N=10^3$ data points generated for $p=2$ for the different test sets.
-From the figure, it is clear that these data sets have different types of correlations.
-The normal distributed data is weakly positive correlated, the beta distributed data is uncorrelated and the polynomial data is nonlinear and strongly correlated.
+In Figure \ref{fig:data}, we show $10^3$ data points generated for $p=2$ for the different test sets.
+From the figure, it is clear that these data sets have different types of nonlinear relationships.
+The beta distributed data is independent, the normally distributed data is weakly dependent and the polynomial data contains strong nonlinear relationships between the variables and is far from Gaussian.

-In Figure \ref{fig:cps}, the resulting partitionings for $k_{max}=20$ and $100$ for the different test sets with $N=10^3$ are shown.
-One of the observations is that the PMC method takes most samples in dense regions, just as the KME method.
+In Figure \ref{fig:cps}, the partitionings (for $K=20$ and $100$) for the different test sets are shown.
+One of the observations is that the MCC method yields most clusters in dense regions, just as the KME method.
 In the latter, the spacing between the nodes is more evenly distributed in space.
-Both the PCA and RSC method also have nodes in less dense regions of the data set.
+However, the PCA method also has nodes in less dense regions of the data set and is even more evenly distributed.